waylenguo/teleport/rfd/0073-kube-secret-storage.md

 ## Why

-When Teleport Kube Agent wants to join a Teleport Cluster, it needs to share the invite token with the cluster for initial authentication.
+When a Teleport Agent wants to join a Teleport Cluster, it needs to share the invite token with the cluster for initial authentication.
 The invite token can be:

-- short-lived token (the token will expire after a low TTL and cannot be reused after that time)
+- Short-lived token (the token will expire after a low TTL and cannot be reused after that time).
-- long-lived/static token (the usage of long-lived tokens is discouraging for security reasons).
+- Long-lived/static token (the usage of long-lived tokens is discouraging for security reasons).

 After sharing the invite token with the Teleport cluster, the agent receives its identity from the Auth service.
 Identity certificates are mandatory for accessing the Teleport Cluster and must be stored for accesses without reusing the invite token.